 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-The Opua General Store is over 100 years old, and welcomes cruisers to Opua with a free loaf of fresh baked bread.
-The groceries are probably a bit on the expensive side, but it’s convenient to buy food for jug a few meals.
+The Opua General Store is over 100 years old and welcomes cruisers to Opua with a free loaf of freshly baked bread.
+The groceries are probably a bit on the expensive side, but it’s convenient to buy food for just a few meals.
 Some treats for us were the fresh produce; locally grown strawberries and avacados available.

 I did 7 loads of laundry (washing all towels, clothes from the trip down, and two sets of sheets).
 Normally we don’t wear that much clothes, but because of the chop, Starry Horizons was covered in salt and therefore our clothes got covered in salt.

 David gave Starry Horizons a really good scrub down with the dock water on Monday, and Tuesday he polished all the stainless and removed rust spots.
 I pulled out our bikes and checked them over, taking them for a spin.
 We will definitely be using our bikes while in NZ.

 One of our projects for cyclone season is to sort through all of our stuff and get rid of things we don’t feel we need after 2 years of cruising.
 So we’ve been pulling stuff out of lockers and sorting through items, putting a few up for sale.

 Of course, Starry Horizons is going to be sparkly clean when we leave her in Whangarei, so I’ve been deep cleaning the inside.

 Don’t worry, we’ve been having plenty of fun too.
 On Saturday Lewis and Alyssa from Quixotic popped by with Thanksgiving day leftovers and a bottle of bubbly to celebrate our safe passage.
 The next morning, we met up with them and walked the 2 hours from Opua to Paihia.
 It was a beautiful coastal trail walk.